 As owner of OperaGram.com® (a singing telegram service) Ms. Guccione was featured in the Chicago Tribune, and on NBC5 News Today with Zoraida Sambolin, Rob Elgas and Andy Avalos, The John Landecker Show on WLS AM 890, with John Records Landecker and Paula Griffin on WIMS AM 1420, and The Kiki Vale Show on WJJG AM 1530.

-As a stage actress, Ms. Guccione most-recently played the role of Lily, the main character in Obie Award-Winner Diane Rodriguez’ Living Large in a Mini Kind of Way, to critical acclaim.
+As a stage actress, Ms. Guccione is currently playing the role of Rosa in Octavio Solis’ dramatic play Lydia at the National Pastime Theater under the direction of Cecilie D. Keenan.
+Earlier this year she played the role of Lily, the main character in Obie Award-Winner Diane Rodriguez’ Living Large in a Mini Kind of Way, under the direction of Ann Filmer to critical acclaim.
+She has played the role of Dr. Pierce in Miracle on 34th Street under the direction of David Cromer.
 She is an ensemble member of Salsation Theatre Company, NFP, Chicago’s very own premiere Latino comedy group.
 During her decade with Salsation, Rose has written, composed, performed, produced and directed several productions.
 Rose frequently performs in Salsation’s musical improv group, Los Improviachis, as opera diva turned mariachi “La Viagra.”